Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/resampling.md

 NN-based scalers have become
 increasingly popular in recent times.
 This is because
-they aren’t subject to the technical limitations of convolution-based resamplers—which beyond a certain point only trade one artifact for another—and thus produce much higher quality upscales.
+they aren't subject to the technical limitations of convolution-based resamplers—which beyond a certain point only trade one artifact for another—and thus produce much higher quality upscales.